tqma113/graph-test/packages/editor/README.md

 ```

 ## Note
-> You must add [monaco-editor-webpack-plugin](https://github.com/microsoft/monaco-editor-webpack-plugin) before use it.
+> You must add [monaco-editor-webpack-plugin](https://github.com/microsoft/monaco-editor-webpack-plugin) before using it.